abhijna1128/INCTURE_REACT/readme.md

 ->Action - This describes what happened
-           Simple js object that describes what we want to do Has two things - type of action is required - determines type of action payload is optional -  optinal dta to be sent with the action
+           Simple js object that describes what we want to do Has two things - type of action is required - determines type of action payload is optional -  optional data to be sent with the action

 ->Reducer -It decides how to change the state or data
            function that decides how to update the state based on the actions